-Cryptic’s Sonica Festival, the fascinating annual event that was launched in 2012 and is run by Cryptic, Glasgow’s internationally notorious art production house, came to London last weekend.
-Over Friday 20 and Saturday 21 April 2018 Sonica took place at Kings Place, the London’s independent hub for music, words, art and ideas.
+Cryptic’s Sonica Festival, the fascinating annual event launched in 2012 and run by Cryptic, Glasgow’s internationally notorious art production house, came to London last weekend.
+Over Friday, 20 and Saturday, 21 April 2018, Sonica took place at Kings Place, London’s independent hub for music, words, art and ideas.

 An eclectic audience was exposed to international audiovisual work, installations and fascinating multi-sensory performances from Australia, Belgium, the Netherlands, France, Ireland and emerging talent from across the UK.

-Sonica never disappoints.
-Since its inception has stimulated not only the eyes and the ears but also the mind with more than 500 performances and installations that fuse sound, image, science and music.
+Sonica never disappoints and, since its inception, has stimulated not only the eyes and the ears but also the mind with more than 500 performances and installations that fuse sound, image, science and music.